bryanapperson/blog/content/musings/agamemnon/index.md

 her son Orestes, long absent, and the utter betrayal of her household.
 Her primary crime in the eyes of the ancients may have been hinted at in his speech about the "lady's male strength of heart" in crossing traditional gender role boundaries.
+She is neither Helen, nor [Penelope](/musings/the-odyssey/#penelope), but does that make her wrong?

 ## The Herald

-The Herald announces the return of the pythian king, or the king with the approval of Apollo.
+The Herald announces the return of the pythian king.
 This is an appeal so that Apollo may show mercy on the Argives, now that the war has ended.
 An interchange occurs with the Chorus, where the Chorus Leader makes it apparent that the people have been oppressed under Clytaemestra's rule.
 The interchange ends with the good news that the war in fact has ended.
 Clytaemestra's tyranny and lies are seen to possibly be at an end.
 Unfortunately this hope remains unfulfilled.
 The herald further recalls the ruin of the Argive fleet, cementing the possibility of a coup.

 ## Agamemnon